 We’ve said it once, and we’ll say it again: We love our beauty rest.
 We take our sleep very seriously over here.
 After all, a happier, healthier you happens when your body gets proper rest.
 Although most people know sleep is essential, few prioritize it.
 In fact, it’s estimated that 70% of adults get insufficient sleep (at least one night per month).
 Roughly 11% of adults report sleep woes every night.
 Regardless of age and socioeconomic class, sleep disorders are common.
-Thankfully, we’ve got tips for getting a better night’s sleep.
-Even better news: We’re adding to that list.
+Thankfully, we have tips for getting a better night’s sleep.
+Even better news: we’re adding to that list with foods that promote a restful, restorative snooze.
 If you haven’t heard of tryptophan, it’s sleep’s secret weapon.
-Foods high in tryptophan might just be what the (sleep) doctor ordered.
+Foods high in tryptophan might just be what the doctor ordered.

 Tryptophan—or L-tryptophan (its full name)—is an essential amino acid.
 It’s found in foods like animal protein, cheese, yogurt, eggs, nuts, and seeds.
 It serves several important purposes, like nitrogen balance in adults and growth in infants.
 Basically, it helps the body create proteins and certain brain-signaling chemicals.
 Unlike vitamin K, which your body can make on its own, tryptophan is different.
 The human body gets all the tryptophan it needs via diet or supplements.